DanNduati/Elections_monitor/README.md

 public portals and stores this to a csv file.

-> :warning: This are not the official results.
+> :warning: These are not the official results.
 Please visit iebc.or.ke for more information.

 ### 2. API
 Provides a simple API interface to the scraped data.
 The api is built with [FastAPI](https://fastapi.tiangolo.com/)